Why Are Chris Hemsworth’s Guided Meditations So Sexy?

 And then Chris kicks things off with a low, lightly accented “Hi everybody,” and I am lost.

-At first, I think maybe it’s just his voice that’s making me blush: the gravel-y, “just woke up” rumble, tinged with the faintest hint of an Australian accent.
+At first, I think it’s just his voice that’s making me blush: the gravel-y, “just woke up” rumble, tinged with the faintest hint of an Australian accent.
 And to be sure, that too-rugged-to-be-a-meditation-teacher tenor is at least 80% of the appeal here.
 But his script contains just enough borderline innuendo to make me think that maybe — maybe — Chris is in on this, too.

 “Are you all tucked up in bed?” he asks huskily, and I instinctively look around to make sure my husband can’t hear.
 “Feel your body go soft and wobbly like jelly,” he whispers into my ear, and I feel perspiration begin to gather at my hairline.
 In his second recording, called “Meditation For Kids: Share Your Kindness” (emphasis mine), he murmurs, haltingly, “Your body is being filled with love… and kindness… and happiness.”
 I am sweating.